mgmihir44/Socket-Programming/README.md

 Description:
   The server starts waiting for connections.
 Once a client connects to a server, the server is waiting for a message to be received from the client.
 The server displays message received from the client and sends/echoes it back to the client.
-The client starts by connection to the server.
+The client starts by connecting to the server.
 The client asks the user to enter a message to send to the server and displays the message received from the server.

 Parameters: